lucasvieirasilva/nx-plugins/packages/data-migration/README.md

 ```

 And also, make sure that the task role has permission to access the resources that the migration needs to access.

+#### Examples

+[Here](https://github.com/lucasvieirasilva/nx-plugins/tree/main/packages/data-migration-example/src/migrations/) are some examples of how to use the data migration engine.